WoWRoster/wowroster/uniadmin/trunk/readme.txt

 - MiniXML - http://minixml.psychogenic.com
   PHP class for generating and parsing XML
-  Licensed under the GNU General Public License - http://gnu.org/copyleft/gpl.html
+  Licensed under the GNU General Public License - http://gnu.org/copyleft/gpl.html Files are located at [include/minixml/]

-8 - Known Bugs / Gotchyas
+9 - Known Bugs / Gotchyas
 =========================
 Bug: Addon zip files that have more than one addon in them may show up funny
 Solution: After you upload an addon zip, edit the info on the addon details page

-9 - Change Log
+10 - Change Log
 ===============
 ~ Fixed
 + Added
 !
 Changed

 v0.7.6
-~ slashes are now stripped in stats module
+~ slashes are now stripped in the stats module
 ~ ADDVARVAL2 is now a password field since it's usually a password ~ Edited pclzip.lib.php detection of windows to something that servers don't block ~ Removed curl_setopt($ch, CURLOPT_FOLLOWLOCATION, 1);
-    It isn't needed and some servers block this option ~ get_remote_contents file get function in include/uniadmin.php This was causing the no toc errors for wowace addons ~ Removed umask in write_file function in include/uniadmin.php ~ Added improper module name detection in index.php, to eliminate remote file inclusion hacks ~ Reduced the queries on the stats page down to 9, Thanks alot PleegWat!
+    It isn't needed and some servers block this option ~ get_remote_contents file get function in include/uniadmin.php ~ Removed umask in write_file function in include/uniadmin.php These two were causing the no toc errors for wowace addons ~ Added improper module name detection in index.php, to eliminate remote file inclusion hacks ~ Reduced the queries on the stats page down to 9, Thanks alot PleegWat!
 ~ Sorting on stats page